BitcoinQnA/BitcoinPrivacyGuide/separate.md

 *  There are fees involved with coinjoins, ensure you understand them fully before starting out
 *  Your spending habits after you coinjoin are very important.
 We will cover those [later](https://bitcoinprivacy.guide/spend.html)
 *  Avoid centralised 'mixers' as they actually take control of your bitcoin for a short period of time
+*  You should run your own Dojo before using Whirlpool for maximum privacy. *All of the node implementations (apart from core) mentioned on the previous page come packaged with Dojo.*

 ### Android